 Location: Balboa Park

 Our most prestigious fine art museum is the San Diego Museum of Art.
-While the collection specializes in Spanish art featuring, Murillo, Zurbarán, Cotán, Ribera and El Greco.
+The collection specializes in Spanish art featuring Murillo, Zurbarán, Cotán, Ribera, and El Greco.

 Other highlights include works by Goya, Rubens, Matisse, Renoir, and van Dyck.
 Pieces date from 5000 BC to 2012 AD.
 All exhibition text is in both English and Spanish.
 The museum is currently closed on Wednesdays.